 Roles and responsibilities

 Chairs are awarded to institutions.
 The Secretariat will make quarterly payments, through SSHRC’s finance division, on behalf of the designated Agency.
 Installments for future fiscal years will be subject to availability of funds.

 The administration of funds granted by an Agency is carried out by the institution and the Agency.
-Refer to the Agreement on the Administration of Agency Grants and Awards by Research Institutions for more details on the administration of funds granted.
+Refer to the Tri-Agency Framework: Responsible Conduct of Research for chairholders’ responsibilities when applying for, or receiving funds, and the Agreement on the Administration of Agency Grants and Awards by Research Institutions for more details on the administration of funds granted.

 In accordance with federal laws and policies regarding grants, the Secretariat verifies the institution’s eligibility for and entitlement to grants.